 Ella is a painter who investigates her own experiences of the world.
 Her semi-abstract paintings incorporate a love of colour and pattern, absorbing and interpreting her surroundings.
 She treads a line between representation and abstraction with the aim of sparking the viewer’s curiosity, igniting their imagination.

-About 10 years ago, Ella started using acrylic inks as a way of moving away from the toxic cleaning substances like turpentine and white spirit that often go hand in hand with painting in oils.
+Ella works predominantly with water-based acrylic ink on canvas, as this medium avoids using solvent-based substances like turps and white spirit that often go hand in hand with oil paints.
 She loves the colour intensity, fluidity and versatility of acrylic inks and the commitment to the mark that they bring.
-Once it is there, it is hard to eliminate or work over.
-It is a very different method of working to oils, where you can scrape paint off or continually work over the surface of the painting.
+“Once the ink is applied, it is hard to eliminate or work over.
+It is a very different method of working to oils, where you can scrape paint off or continually re-work the surface of the painting.”

 Ella’s work is in private collections all over the world, including the US, Canada, Australia and the Far East, as well as the UK and Europe.